La liga de los 5: Casting

 Regina Blandón, voice of Dolores has expressed during an interview with El Sol de Mexico the complexity of her voice role, saying that "[...]it's a challenge, it's too complex[...]
 This particular project caught my attention for the opportunity to do dubbing.”
 As a fan of animation, Blandón said that she also faced the challenge of recording her character's lines as she must have a tone similar to a 15-year-old, which her character is aged.
 “I am almost 30 and I speak like José José,” Blandón said. “[T]he director asked me to do it more and [m]ore [acute].
 It was about channeling my "chavita" voice and I think it was achieved; [i]t was a new experience and a great acting challenge.”

 Music

 Pablo Borghi has composed music for the film with an orchestral performance in Bratislava, Slovakia.

 Release

 The film was released in theaters in Mexico on January 10, 2020.
 The film opened in 10th on its first weekend, grossing $4.6 million pesos (US$0.2 million).

-The film is available for streaming in the United States through Pantaya as of July 2020.
+The film was available for streaming in the United States through Pantaya.